The Best Sugar Cookie Recipe

 Quick & Easy Cut Out Sugar Cookies

 When it comes time for holiday baking, everyone has their go-to, easy cookie recipe that never falls short of perfection.
 And let me tell you: this one for delicious cut-out sugar cookies is a keeper!
-These sugar cookies are so easy to make, hold their shape, and are perfect for all sorts of festive decorating ideas, from Christmas cookies and beyond using our perfect Sugar Cookie Icing Recipe.

 Fair warning: this recipe makes a large batch of cookies!
 More to keep and more to give away, I always say.
 My best ever sugar cookies are great for getting little ones involved in baking, and make wonderful gifts for special occasions.

-• These cookies and their dough freeze super well, perfect for making ahead!
+• Easy to make ahead.
+These cookies and their dough freeze super well, perfect for making ahead!
+You can easily double the recipe to freeze some for later.

 All in all, I just love how forgiving (not to mention delicious) this sugar cookie dough is.
 Perfect cookies, every time, is definitely something I can get behind!

-Sugar Cookie Recipe Snowflake
+Sugar Cookie Snowflake

 What You’ll Need